 When you open your Gantt chart, today's date is denoted by a red vertical line.
 As work progresses, you will see three possible colors for the tasks on your Gantt chart:

 - Green: These tasks have been completed already.
 Note that this does not necessarily mean they were completed on time, but they are complete as of this moment.

-If you are an Enterprise user, the Blue/Red/Green color-coding may be overridden if you have customized your workflow by creating Custom Statuses.
-Instead, your tasks will show up in the color preset for its current custom status.
+If you are an Enterprise user, the blue/red/green color-coding may be overridden if you have customized your workflow by creating custom statuses.
+Instead, your tasks will appear in the color preset for their current custom status.

-When you're checking in on progress, remember to take a look at the dependency lines.
-If Task C is dependent on the completion of Task B, and Task B is dependent upon the completion of Task A, any delay can bottleneck your entire project.
-If you see that a deadline is coming up for a depended-upon task, check in to make sure work will be completed on time, so that it doesn't break the flow of the project and endanger other tasks — or even worse, your milestone.
+When you're checking in on progress, look at the dependency lines.
+If Task C is dependent on the completion of Task B and Task B is dependent upon the completion of Task A, any delay can bottleneck your entire project.
+If you see a deadline coming up for a depended-upon task, check in to ensure work will be completed on time so that it doesn't break the flow of the project and endanger other tasks — or even worse, your milestone.

 If you only want to see the Gantt chart for certain work statuses, specific task owners, dates, or other criteria, you can filter your view of the Gantt chart.